automerge/beelay/docs/sedimentree.md

 Each straum has a "level".
 Stratum with higher levels are further down in the sedimentree - composed of larger ranges of the commit graph.
 The first level stratum is level 1.

-A stratum which contains the data from some strata or loose commits above it above it is said to "support" the smaller strata.
+A stratum which contains the data from some strata or loose commits above it is said to "support" the smaller strata.
 A sedimentree can be simplified by removing all the strata or loose commits which are supported by strata below them recursively, such a simplified sedimentree is called "minimal".

 ## Constructing a Sedimentree